-Consider what impact the research will have; does it have the potential to change practice/improve outcomes?
+Consider what impact the research will have: does it have the potential to change practice/improve outcomes?
+What will the overall contribution be to developing knowledge in radiography associated technologies, service delivery, education, or patient care?

 Section 8 How does the project fit with the strategic research priorities identified by the CoR?
 (100 words maximum)